QingyangKong/knowledge-dump/Specifications/.Net and CSharp/(C#)Contextual keywords.md

 ```
 ## get set and value
 These are 3 contextual key words.
-`get` and `set` are accessors that can return and set private field and do some user defined bahaviors. `value` references code that client code is attempting to assign to a property.
+`get` and `set` are accessors that can return and set private field. `value` references code that client code is attempting to assign to a property.
 Example:
 ```
 class Person